paulhager/MIMIC-Clinical-Decision-Making-Framework/README.md

 This code simulates a realistic clinical environment where an LLM is provided with the history of present illness of a patient and then tasked to gather information to come to a final diagnosis and treatment plan.

-To run the clinical decision making task, use the **run.py** file.
-The arguments for this file are specified through config files managed by the hydra library.
+To run the clinical decision making task, execute ```python run.py```.
+The arguments for this file are specified through config files managed by the hydra library and found under [configs](./configs/).
 The most important arguments are:
 - pathology: Specify one of appendicitis, cholecystitis, diverticulitis, pancreatitis
 - model: Specify which model to use.
 The model file also contains the different role tags
 - summarize: Automatically summarize the progress if we begin to reach the token limit